ashkeel/nebulatweaks/README.md

 ## Ok but why?

 A lot of mods nowadays are not reusable and that pisses me off!
 If I can't modify the PK3 themselves, I'm going to patch them out later, even if it's done in a horrible and disgusting way!

 I will apologize to all my fellow players who have their client go left and right, but I will not apologize to mod creators for making their copyright-stealing shit non-reusable.

+## Credits and sources

+VOTEMUSIC: [What the ‘L?
+[Earthworm Jim]](https://zackerywilson.bandcamp.com/track/what-the-l-earthworm-jim) by Zackery Wilson

-## Can i modify this?
+## Can I modify this?

 Please feel free to!
 All I ask if that you change the name, I called it `xl_nebulatweaks*.pk3` as it applies to my server (nebula.cafe).